lcaggio/Live-streaming-in-a-box/README.md

 ```

 In this example, you stream from the camera to a YouTube stream using the 360p
 resolution.
-The command line arguments are as follows:
+The command line arguments are as follows, with some examples:

   * `--verbose` Will show more output on the console
   * `--resolution 240p | 360p | 480p | 720p | 1080p` The resolution of the broadcast to send
   * `--audio silence | 1kHz` Whether to send a 1kHz tone or silence as the audio track
   * `--fps 15 | 25 | 30` The framerate to use
-  * `--bitrate 800kpbs 1M etc.` The bitrate to use
+  * `--bitrate 800kpbs | 1M | 100000` The bitrate to use

 The only required argument is the URL, but it's also worth setting the resolution
 argument to ensure you're sending the right quality.